-Credit card companies also use your credit report and credit score to evaluate your credit history and risk level to determine the APR.
-A high credit score can mean lower interest rates, and a low score can mean higher interest rates.
+Credit card companies and lenders use your credit report and credit score to evaluate your credit history and risk level to determine the APR.
+A decent credit score can mean lower interest rates, and a low score can mean higher interest rates.
+For example, you could get a good personal loan rate with a 746 credit score.
 This concept is called risk-based pricing.

-Issuers can attach multiple APRs to a single credit card that can apply to either purchases, balance transfers, or cash advances.
+Issuers can attach multiple APRs to a single credit card that can apply to either purchases, balance transfers, or cash advance loans.
 Also, cards may have APRs that change after six months or one year, and the credit card may have either a variable or fixed APR.

 Card companies can also entice consumers with 0% interest offers that last for a year, or longer, and then, after the promotional period ends, the rates will increase.